-- The Schilling Archaeological District is a Pre-Columbian Native American archaeological site located on private property on Lower Grey Cloud Island.
+- The Schilling Archaeological District is an archaeological site located on the eastern tip of Lower Grey Cloud Island.
 The site includes a series of 34 conical mound.

 - Artifacts found on the site are from the Early Woodland Period to the Late Prehistoric Period (100 BCE to 1700 CE).

 - It is the only know Early Woodland site recorded in the Mississippi National River and Recreation Area corridor.

 - Excavations and archaeological surveys on this site yielded thick-walled ceramics (pictured above), pot sherds, stone tools, fire cracked rocks, fire and reuse pits.

 - Oneota, a prehistoric culture of the upper Midwest, (1150-1700 CE) are believed to have temporarily camped, and inhabited this site during the summer while they traveled north to hunt and trade.

 - The Grey Cloud Lime Kiln is located on the banks of the Mississippi River on Grey Cloud Island.